 Since inception, we have funded our operations with proceeds from sales of our capital stock, proceeds from borrowings and cash flows from the sale of our products.
-We had net income of \$9.6 million for the 39-week period ended September 27, 2020 and retained earnings of \$14.8 million as of September 27, 2020.
-We completed our IPO on August 4, 2020 resulting in net proceeds to us of approximately \$99.7 million, after deducting underwriting discounts, commissions and offering costs associated with the offering.
+We had net income of \$7.9 million for the 26-week period ended June 28, 2020 and retained earnings of \$13.1 million as of June 28, 2020.
+We completed our IPO on August 4, 2020 resulting in net proceeds to us of approximately \$99.5 million, after deducting underwriting discounts, commissions and offering costs associated with the offering.
 We expect that our cash and cash equivalents, together with cash provided by our operating activities, proceeds from our IPO and proceeds from borrowings under our Credit Facility, will be sufficient to fund our operating expenses for at least the next 12 months.
 Our future capital requirements will depend on many factors, including our pace of new and existing customer growth, our investments in innovation, our investments in partnerships and unexplored channels and the costs associated with our expansion of Egg Central Station.
 We may be required to seek additional equity or debt financing.
 However, the COVID-19 pandemic continues to rapidly evolve and has already resulted in a significant disruption of global financial markets.
 If the disruption persists and deepens, we could experience an inability to access additional capital, which could in the future negatively affect our operations.
 In the event that we require additional financing, we may not be able to raise such financing on terms acceptable to us or at all.
-If we are unable to raise additional capital or generate cash flows necessary to expand our operations and financial condition.
+If we are unable to raise additional capital or generate cash flows necessary to expand our operations and invest in continued innovation and product expansion, we may not be able to compete successfully, which would harm our business, operations and financial condition.